sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 You should see a route similar to "vote-app-myproject.openshift.example.com".

-For contenience, the following command will fetch the route name into a variable:
+For convenience, the following command will fetch the route name into a variable:

 ```
 VOTE_APP_ROUTE=$(oc get route vote-app --template='{{.spec.host}}'); echo $VOTE_APP_ROUTE